tamarin-prover/tamarin-prover/src/006_property-specification.md

 ### Equality ###

-Next, let us consider an equality axiom.
+Next, let us consider an equality restriction.
 This is useful if you do not want to use pattern-matching explicitly, but maybe want to ensure that the decryption of an encrypted value is the original value, assuming correct keys.
-The axiom looks like this:
+The restriction looks like this:

 ```
-axiom Equality:
+restriction Equality:
   "All x y #i.
 Eq(x,y) @#i ==> x = y"
 ```